ThomasDelVecchio/Dash-App-TWR/README.md

 # Portfolio Analytics Dashboard

 This is a comprehensive portfolio analytics dashboard built with Plotly Dash.
 It provides in-depth analysis of your investment portfolio, including performance, risk, and attribution analysis.
-The application features an interactive web interface, and also provides command-line tools for generating reports.
+The application features an interactive web interface.

 ## Features